opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/nextcloud/3_collabora.md

 tags: [nextcloud,storage,office,collaboration ]
 ---

 # Real-Time Collaboration with Collabora Online

 ## What is Collabora Online?

 Collabora Online is a web-based office suite built on LibreOffice technology that integrates seamlessly with Nextcloud to provide real-time collaborative document editing.
 It enables multiple users to simultaneously edit documents, spreadsheets, and presentations directly within the browser while maintaining full compatibility with Microsoft Office and OpenDocument formats.
 By deploying Collabora Online as a backend service, Nextcloud transforms from a simple file storage platform into a comprehensive collaborative workspace that rivals commercial solutions like Google Workspace or Microsoft Office 365, all while keeping your data under your complete control.

 ## Deploy Collabora Online

 ### Helm Chart Values

-Add these values in your `values.yaml` file created in [Pervious section](./2_deploy.md):
+Add these values to your `values.yaml` file created in the [Previous section](./2_deploy.md):

 The `collabora` field specifies whether to enable Collabora Online as a backend service for your Nextcloud deployment.

 ```yaml
 collabora:
   enabled: true